JohnMachado11/100-Projects-Python/D5.4_Fizz_Buzz/README.md

 If a number is divisible by 5, print "Buzz".

-If a number is divisible by 3 and 5 (or 15), print "FizzBuzz".
+If a number is divisible by 3 AND 5 (or just 15), print "FizzBuzz".

 Else just print a number.